 Decades before dogs were utilized in a working capacity by the U.S. Military, they were used as mascots.
 In 1861, Bull Terrier Jack served with the 102nd Pennsylvania Volunteers Regiment, Washington Infantry.
 For 4 years, Jack gave moral support to his men, even spending 6 months as a POW.
 He was eventually retrieved when the Union traded a Confederate soldier for his safe return – yes, a human for a dog.
 And while Jack was lending his men moral support, another Bull Terrier, Sallie, was doing the same for her regiment.
 Sallie was presented to the captain of Company I of the Eleventh Regiment of Pennsylvania Volunteers in May of 1861 when she was 4 weeks old.
 A year into the war, Sallie received a doffed-hat acknowledgment from Abraham Lincoln and later survived being shot in the neck by an enemy soldier.
 The Minie ball couldn’t be retrieved in surgery and was instead left to work its way out, leaving behind an ugly battle scar.
 Both Jack and Sallie were killed by enemies after devoting their lives to the Union soldiers they literally fought to protect, and their loyalty hasn’t been forgotten.
 Jack’s image can be found at the Soldiers and Sailors Memorial Hall Museum at Fifth and Bigelow in Pittsburgh while Sallie’s bronze and granite monument can be seen at the Gettysburg National Military Park in south-central Pennsylvania.

-The most famous dog of World War I was Stubby, a stray described as a Bull Terrier mix who was smuggled onto a ship departing Connecticut for France by a Pvt.
+The most famous Military Working Dog of World War I was Stubby, a stray described as a Bull Terrier mix who was smuggled onto a ship departing Connecticut for France by a Pvt.
 Robert Conroy.
 The men in Stubby’s unit quickly learned to heed his warning of incoming artillery shells; his sensitive ears detected incoming fire long before they could.
 Stubby even achieved the rank of Sergeant, making him the highest-ranked dog ever in the U.S. Military.
 During his time overseas, he took down a German spy and fought alongside his men in 17 battles and 4 offensives.

 Official Military Dogs

-It wasn’t until 1942 – World War II – when dogs were officially used by the military.
+It wasn’t until 1942 – World War II – when Military Working Dogs were officially used by the military.
 The Germans had been using Sanitatshundes – “sanitary dogs” – to locate wounded men among the dead in dangerous parts of the battlefield.
 The dogs ventured into no-man’s-land carrying water, alcohol and packs to comfort or save fallen soldiers.
 They also retrieved identifying objects from the wounded to take back to their handlers, later leading them back on rescue missions.
 The Americans had a lot to learn from the German’s War Dogs, and in the end it took civilians to make it happen.